ruchisahota/gaia/v1/doc/documentation.md

 ### `LDAPCertificateAuthority (string)`

-LDAPCertificateAuthority contains the optional certificate authority that will be used to connect to the LDAP server.
+LDAPCertificateAuthority contains the optional certificate author ity that will be used to connect to the LDAP server.
 It is not needed if the TLS certificate of the LDAP is issued from a public truster CA.

 | Characteristics | Value  |
 | -               | -:     |